Gametodie2/Gametodie2/README.md

-### Hi there, I'm Gametodie2 aka Yani
+### Hi there, I'm Yani Degrande

 ## I'm a student, trying to learn more about computer science

-- 🌱 I’m currently learning Computer science, at HoGent in Belgium.
+- 🌱 I’m currently learning Industrial Engineering, at UGent in Belgium.
 - 👀 I’m interested in AI and in web and app development.
 - 🐶 I also love animals.